-Throughout the course there will formative on-line quizzes and formative practical quizzes that allow students to self-assess their mastery of the material.
-Although quiz scores do not contribute to the course exam average, they should be taken seriously.
-They are important opportunities for students to practice the self-assessment and responsibility for their own learning that are part of Professional behavior.
-The results of the formative quizzes will be tracked as a measure of your progress and to help faculty connect students with resources that will help them succeed in the curriculum.
+Throughout the course there will be weekly Firecracker quizzes, , faculty-written on-line quizzes and practice practical exams.
+These formative tools are "assessments for learning" that allow students to self-assess mastery of the material and learning needs.
+Firecracker quizzes are required and must be completed each weekend prior to the following Monday.
+You will receive an email reminder and link to the quiz.
+All quizzes are mandatory and must be completed without collaboration or consulting resources (e.g., textbooks, peers, notes, websites, etc.) A quiz average $\geq$ 70 will - contribute 2 points to the course exam average, and they should be taken seriously.
+They are important opportunities for students to practice the self-assessment and responsibility for their own learning that are part of Professionalism.
+The results of the quizzes will be tracked as a measure of your progress and to help faculty connect students with resources that will help them succeed in the curriculum.